 If you suspect your child has symptoms consistent with COVID-19, call your doctor immediately.
 Set up either a telemedicine appointment or an office visit as soon as possible.

-With children physically going back to school, early detection and contact tracing of COVID-19 is imperative and can save lives.
+With children physically back in school, early detection and contact tracing of COVID-19 is imperative and can save lives.

 Final Thoughts on Winter Illnesses in Children